Breast self-exam (BSE) is a step-by-step approach a woman can use to look at and feel her breasts to check for anything abnormal.

 Know what’s normal for you

-Although BSE isn’t recommended for breast cancer screening, it’s important to become familiar with the way your breasts normally look and feel.
+Although BSE isn’t recommended for breast cancer screening, it’s important to know the way your breasts normally look and feel.
 This may help you notice a change.

 Learn about the warning signs of breast cancer.